Reward-Instruct: A Reward-Centric Approach to Fast Photo-Realistic Image Generation: Evaluations

 \spara{Metric} We assess image quality using the Aesthetic Score (AeS)~\citep{schuhmann2022laion}, image-text alignment and human preference with the Human Preference Score (HPS) v2.1~\citep{wu2023human} and Image Reward, and image-text alignment with the CLIP score (CS)~\citep{hessel2021clipscore}.
 Additionally, we use zero-shot FID on the COCO-5k dataset for a more comprehensive evaluation.

 \spara{Qualitative Results} We present the qualitative results in \cref{fig:visual_compare}.
-It can be observed that our proposed \shortname and \shortnamep, even without using a distillation loss, demonstrate better image quality and text-image alignment compared to existing distillation-based reward maximization methods.
+It can be observed that our proposed \shortname and \shortnamep, without using a distillation loss, demonstrate better image quality and text-image alignment compared to existing distillation-based reward maximization methods and RL-based finetuning methods.

 \spara{Quantitative Results} We present the quantitative results in \cref{tab:main_t2i}.
 Our proposed \shortname and \shortnamep achieve state-of-the-art (SOTA) performance across various text-image alignment and human preference metrics.
 Notably, our model also achieves a zero-shot COCO FID comparable to the original model, which demonstrates that our method does not suffer from artifacts.